-At the heart of the MB Art Collection is a selection of Bacon’s paintings from the 1920s to the 1980s.
+At the heart of the MB Art Collection is a selection of Bacon’s paintings from the late 1920s to the 1980s.
 It includes three historical pieces: his first two works and his first oil on canvas.
-The founder has also acquired a number of paintings by his contemporaries, such as Graham Sutherland, Denis Wirth-Miller, Vladimir Veličković, Frank Auerbach and Maggi Hambling, and artists who inspired him, like Walter Sickert.
+The founder has also acquired paintings by artists whom Bacon knew - such as Graham Sutherland, Frank Auerbach, Denis Wirth-Miller, Vladimir Veličković, Maggi Hambling and Clare Shenstone - or painters who inspired him, like Walter Sickert.
 Works by artists who were influenced by Bacon's oeuvre, such as Robert Longo, complete the collection.

 The photographic archive of the MB Art Collection is regularly enhanced.
 It gathers photographs of Bacon from the early 1940s to the early 1990s; more than fifty photographers, including leading photographers as well as pictures taken by his friends, family and lovers, are represented.
 Their diversity and quality make this the most important collection of Bacon photographs in the world.

 Bacon’s first lithographs were published in 1966 by Galerie Maeght in an issue of the art magazine Derrière le Miroir that was entirely dedicated to Bacon and prefaced by Michel Leiris.
 In 1971, to coincide with his legendary retrospective at the Grand Palais, Bacon’s first numbered and signed lithograph was printed under the artist’s close supervision.
 The MB Art Collection holds a large selection of graphic works covering Bacon’s oeuvre from 1966 to 2002.

 Bacon was inspired by a spectacular diversity of source imagery.
 This visual reservoir is invaluable in researching the artist’s creative process.
 The artist often stated that “images breed other images in me”.
 Our collection comprises a selection of working documents from the painter's various studios.